-- Minimise student misbehaviour especially bullying by addressing the causes of the misbehaviour (proactively) and acting against specific incidents (reactively); - Create a culture of respect and care for one another where young people know what is appropriate behaviour; - Develop the leadership skills of students; - Honour God by obeying His Word and ethics.
+- Minimise student misbehaviour especially bullying by addressing the causes of the misbehaviour (proactively) and acting against specific incidents (reactively); - Create a culture of respect and care for one another where young people know what is appropriate behaviour; - Prevent child abuse and all forms of violence.
+Any form of corporal punishment is prohibited at school; - Develop the leadership skills of students; - Honour God by obeying His Word and ethics.

 Students react to discipline in different ways.
-The College wants resolutions to issues, so that negative behaviour is reduced.
-Therefore, discipline is practised on a case-by-case basis within the context of the Biblical model - acknowledgement of error, showing repentance, seeking forgiveness, making restitution, and moving on with greater self-discipline and improved Christian character.
+The College wants resolution of issues, so that negative behaviour is reduced.
+Therefore, discipline is practised on a case-by-case basis within the context of the Biblical model acknowledgement error, showing of repentance, seeking forgiveness, making restitution, and moving on with greater selfdiscipline and improved Christian character.
 The College's Behaviour Management Policy is available to parents directly from the front office or online.